The Variety of Integrable Killing Tensors on the 3-Sphere: The algebraic geometry of the KS-variety

+\begin{proof} 1~follows directly from Lemma~\ref{lem:isokernel} and the explicit form \eqref{eq:singular} of the singular points.
+For~2 notice that $n\coloneq\pi(M)$ is the kernel of $M$ and well def\/ined for $M\not=V_\alpha$.
+The def\/initions~\eqref{eq:embeddings} of $\iota$ and $\nu$ then show that $n$ is also the kernel of $\iota(n)$ and $\nu(n)$.
+These def\/initions also show that~$M$,~$\iota(n)$ and~$\nu(n)$ do not all coincide for $M\not=C_i$.
+Their collinearity follows from Lemma~\ref{lem:isokernel} in the case where $n$ does not satisfy~\eqref{eq:exceptional} and from $\iota(n)=\nu(n)$ in case it does.
+The last statement is now a consequence of Lemma~\ref{lem:isokernel}. \end{proof}

+We can illustrate the content of Proposition~\ref{prop:isokernel} geometrically as follows.
+This is depicted in Fig.~\ref{fig:octahedron}.
+The six rank one singular points of $\PV\subset\mathbb P^4$ constitute the vertices of a regular octahedron in $\mathbb P^4$ whose faces (and the planes they def\/ine) are entirely contained in $\PV$.
+The set of eight faces is divided into two sets of non-adjacent faces, corresponding to the four isokernel planes (shaded) respectively the four isoimage planes in $\PV$.
+Opposite faces intersect in their respective centres.
+These are the skew symmetric singular points of $\PV$ and the intersection points of the octahedron with the projective plane of skew symmetric matrices.
+In Fig.~\ref{fig:octahedron} this ninth projective plane in $\PV$ is depicted as the insphere of the octahedron.

-The permutation group $S_4$ acts on this configuration by symmetries of the octahedron preserving the two sets of non-adjacent faces.
-Matrix transposition corresponds to a point reflection, which exchanges opposite faces and completes the $S_4$-action to the full octahedral symmetry.
+The permutation group $S_4$ acts on this conf\/iguration by symmetries of the octahedron preserving the two sets of non-adjacent faces.
+Matrix transposition corresponds to a point ref\/lection, which exchanges opposite faces and completes the $S_4$-action to the full octahedral symmetry.

-In anticipation of the results in the next section we introduce the following name: \begin{definition} We call the isokernel lines of the form \ref{it:isokernel:lines} \dfn{``Stäckel lines''}. \end{definition} Every Stäckel line intersects the projective plane of skew symmetric matrices transversely.
-Conversely, every point on this plane determines a unique Stäckel line unless it is one of the four singular skew symmetric points.
-The Stäckel lines through these points are exactly those projective lines in each isokernel face which pass through the respective face center.
+In anticipation of the results in the next section we introduce the following name: \begin{Definition} We call the isokernel lines of the form~2 in Proposition~\ref{prop:isokernel} {\it ``St\"ackel lines''}. \end{Definition} Every St\"ackel line intersects the projective plane of skew symmetric matrices transversely.
+Conversely, every point on this plane determines a unique St\"ackel line unless it is one of the four singular skew symmetric points.
+The St\"ackel lines through these points are exactly those projective lines in each isokernel face which pass through the respective face center.